davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 -----

-## <a name="MasterKey"></a>Master Key
+## <a name="PrimaryKey"></a>Primary Key

-The first packet in a published OpenPGP/gpg key structure is the master signing/certification public key.
+The first packet in a published OpenPGP/gpg key structure is the primary signing/certification public key.
 The overall key structure is referenced by the Key ID of this key.

 ### <a name="PacketType"></a>Packet Type

 The 'types' of packets in an OpenPGP key structure or message are defined in Section 5 of the RFC ([RFC4880-5][]).
-The master signing public key uses a packet with a 'tag' value of 6 ([RFC4880-5.5.1.1][]).
+The primary signing public key uses a packet with a 'tag' value of 6 ([RFC4880-5.5.1.1][]).
 The tag values are not shown in the gpg key dump - just the resulting type.

 [RFC4880-5]: http://tools.ietf.org/html/rfc4880#section-5
 [RFC4880-5.5.1.1]: http://tools.ietf.org/html/rfc4880#section-5.5.1.1